Safety ' What to do if'

 Welfare:

-If you are worried about pregnancy or sexually transmitted diseases, our Medical centres in the village and the arena can give you help and advice and emergency contraception if needed:
+If you are worried about pregnancy or sexually transmitted diseases, our Medical centres in the Village, can give you help and advice and emergency contraception if needed:

 If you think you may have been the victim of sexual assault, approach any member of staff wearing a hi viz tabard for assistance.
 Alternatively, you can visit a Welfare tent where they will be able to provide the care and support you need: